Introduction

 }

-As in the previous example, the service layer sends commands to the Command Handler so that this one can run it producing and storing the related events, returning the EventStore Ids of the stored events and the KafkaDeliveryResult (if Kafka broker is enabled).
+The service layer sends commands to the Command Handler so that this one can run it producing and storing the related events, returning the EventStore Ids of the stored events.

 Running two commands to different clusters